volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

       name        = "acmecorp-web"
     }

-    target_service = "target_service"
+    target_service = "value"

     // One of the arguments from this list "external internal" must be set

-    external {
+    internal {
-      // One of the arguments from this list "address subnet_begin_offset subnet_end_offset from_site default_gateway" must be set
+      // One of the arguments from this list "address from_site dns_name" must be set from_site = true

-      default_gateway = true
-      asn             = "asn"
+      family_inet6vpn {
+        // One of the arguments from this list "disable enable" must be set enable = true
+      }

+      family_inetvpn {
+        // One of the arguments from this list "enable disable" must be set

-      family_inet {
+        enable {
           // One of the arguments from this list "enable disable" must be set enable = true
         }

-      // One of the arguments from this list "inside_interfaces outside_interfaces interface interface_list" must be set

-      interface {
-        name      = "test1"
-        namespace = "staging"
-        tenant    = "acmecorp"
       }

+      family_rtarget {
+        // One of the arguments from this list "enable disable" must be set enable = true
+      }

+      family_uuidvpn {
+        // One of the arguments from this list "enable disable" must be set enable = true
+      }

+      // One of the arguments from this list "disable_mtls enable_mtls" must be set disable_mtls = true
-      port = "port"
+      port         = "179"
     }
   }